VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMPLETE_AI_SUITE.md

-# 🤖 VATSAL AI - Complete All-in-One AI Suite
+# 🤖 BOI (Barely Obeys Instructions) - Complete All-in-One AI Suite

 ## 🎉 Every Type of AI in One Unified System!

-VATSAL AI is now a **comprehensive AI powerhouse** with EVERY type of AI capability integrated into one seamless system!
+BOI (Barely Obeys Instructions) is now a **comprehensive AI powerhouse** with EVERY type of AI capability integrated into one seamless system!

 ---